eshajulka/BC-COMS-1016.github.io/policies.md

   - If possible, keep your camera on during class sessions

 ### Homework and Projects
 Homework assignments are a required part of the course.
 They will be released on Mondays and Thursdays, and due on Thursdays and Sundays.
 Each student must submit each homework independently, but you are encouraged to discuss problems with other students and course staff.
-See the "Learning Cooperatively" section below.

 Data science is about analyzing real-world data sets, and so a series of projects involving real data are a required part of the course.
 On each project, you may work with a single partner.
 Both partners will receive the same score.